nanakoohashi/Customer-churn/Plan.md

   - Include the use of statistical metrics, like the correlation coefficient.
 A more complex feature ranking method is the Gini Index.
     - **Gini Index**
       - The Gini Index can be used to quantify the unevenness in variable distributions and income distributions among countries.
 The theory behind the Gini Index relies on the difference between a theoretical equality of some quantity and its actual value over the range of a related variable.
 This concept was introduced by Max O. Lorenz in 1905 to represent the unequal distribution of income among countries.
+    - **Bivariate Methods**
+      - Other bivariate methods like mutual information calculate the distance between the actual joint distribution of features X and Y and what the joint distribution would be if X and Y were independent.
+The joint distribution is the probability distribution of cases in which both events X and Y occurring together.
 2. Best Subset Selection